For the Employer

 If in the course of providing professional services, regulated members are required:

 - to report any other regulated member, from within the same College or not, for which they have reasonable grounds to believe that the conduct of the other regulated member constitutes sexual abuse and/or sexual misconduct.

 - to report any other regulated member, from within the same College or not, for which they have reasonable grounds to believe that the conduct of the other regulated member constitutes the procurement or performance of female genital mutilation.

 - reasonable grounds must be formed in the course of the reporting member acting in their own professional capacity

-- an exception to the above exists in that there is no reporting obligation if the regulated member becomes aware of the sexual abuse and/or sexual misconduct as a result of providing professional services to the regulated member who discloses the conduct.
+- an exception to the above exists in that there is no reporting obligation if the regulated member becomes aware of the sexual abuse, sexual misconduct, or the procurement or performance of female genital mutilation, as a result of providing professional services to the regulated member who discloses the conduct.